tensorbase/tensorbase/docs/dev.md

 The committers of Base are usually using VS Code + Rust-analyzer(RA) extension + "Microsoft C/C++ for Visual Studio Code" extension as the development environment.

 Feel free to seek more helps from the Base community.

+## Code Status

+In the early phase of Base, the building may not be guaranteed by daily commits.
+If you just do a building for some code understandings, just pick up the one from release tags.

+The most recent release tag is [m0](https://github.com/tensorbase/tensorbase/tree/m0).

+Feel free to seek more helps from the Base community.